corrode/corrode.github.io/content/blog/memory-safety/index.md

 [
   {
     "q": "Is Rust required by law in 2026?",
     "a": "No single regulation mandates Rust by name.
-However, in 2026 the regulatory environment has shifted decisively toward memory-safe languages.
-CISA lists the use of memory-unsafe languages for new critical-infrastructure software as a \"bad practice.\" The EU Cyber Resilience Act holds manufacturers liable for exploitable vulnerabilities.
-Germany's BSI explicitly names Rust in its NIS-2 guidance.
-While you are free to choose any memory-safe language, Rust is the only production-ready option for systems programming where performance and zero-cost abstractions matter."
+But the rules now point firmly toward memory-safe languages.
+CISA lists the use of memory-unsafe languages for new critical-infrastructure software as a \"bad practice,\" and in June 2025 CISA and the NSA followed up with a joint guide on how to adopt memory-safe languages.
+The EU Cyber Resilience Act holds manufacturers liable for exploitable vulnerabilities, with reporting obligations applying from September 2026 and the main obligations from December 2027.
+Germany's BSI names Rust directly in its NIS-2 guidance.
+You are free to choose any memory-safe language, but Rust is the only production-ready option for systems programming where performance and zero-cost abstractions matter."
   },
   {
     "q": "What is a memory safety roadmap, and do I need one in 2026?", "a": "A memory safety roadmap is a documented plan showing how your organization will reduce memory safety vulnerabilities over time.
-CISA recommended that software manufacturers publish one by the end of 2025.
-In 2026, not having a roadmap is increasingly seen as a compliance gap, especially if you sell software to government agencies or operate in critical infrastructure sectors.
+The idea comes from CISA and the NSA's 2023 guide, The Case for Memory Safe Roadmaps, and CISA recommended that software manufacturers publish one by the end of 2025.
+In 2026, not having a roadmap reads as a compliance gap, especially if you sell software to government agencies or operate in critical infrastructure sectors.
 A credible roadmap includes an inventory of memory-unsafe code, a plan for new development in a memory-safe language, a migration strategy for high-risk components, and a timeline with milestones."
   },
   {
     "q": "Why Rust instead of Go, Java, or another memory-safe language?",